- 1 Purpose

-The University is committed to providing a clean, private room that meets appropriate health and safety standards and includes provision for refrigeration and appropriate sterilisation equipment.
+The University is committed to providing a clean, private room on each campus that meets appropriate health and safety standards and includes provision for refrigeration and appropriate sterilisation equipment.

 4.2 Support from supervisors

-Supervisors should always be aware of the need to support Employees with family responsibilities, particularly through the accommodation of reasonable requests for flexible work arrangements, including accommodating the need for lactation breaks or time to enable breastfeeding of children (refer 4.1.1).
+Supervisors should always be aware of the need to support Employees with family responsibilities, particularly through the accommodation of reasonable requests for flexible work arrangements, including accommodating the need for lactation breaks or time to enable breastfeeding of children.